-The easiest way to find a payroll provider that fits your small business needs is to read online reviews like the ones we provide.
+The easiest way to find a payroll provider that fits your small business needs is to read online payroll reviews like the ones we provide.
 These include comparative costs and services so you can match your payroll needs to the service providers and find the best fit.
-Articles that can help you narrow down your choices are listed below:

 7. Set Up Your Payroll Account

 Before you sign up for payroll software to write your first paycheck, you’ll want to set up a bank account specifically for payroll.
 You’re probably aware that your business funds should be kept separate from your personal funds.
 The same is true if you want to set up an easy-to-audit payroll process.

 To set up your payroll account, go to your business bank and request a separate checking account that you will use solely for payroll.
 Even if you’re processing payroll manually, you’ll want to transfer funds each payroll cycle from your business bank account to your payroll account, before handing employees their checks.
 That way, you can clearly delineate your labor costs from other business expenses and keep track of any uncashed checks.